m-moya/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```

 The differences were slighly noticeable between the new histogram and the previous (a slight change in scale).
+The mean did not change and the median changed slightly.

 ## Are there differences in activity patterns between weekdays and weekends?
-To answer this questing, the imputed data was seperated by weekdays and weekends, by adding a new variable were the weekday/weekend was calculated
+To answer this question, the imputed data was separated by weekdays and weekends, by adding a new variable were the weekday/weekend was calculated

 ```r
 activity2$daytype <- as.factor(ifelse(grepl('^S', weekdays(as.Date(activity2$date))), "weekend", "weekday"))